 The best way to keep your confidential information secure in a PDF file is to add password protection to it.
 This way, when someone tries to access the file, he or she will have to enter a password that is only known to you and the authorized receiver.
-Doing this helps you to prevent any unauthorized access to your PDF files.
+Doing this helps you prevent any unauthorized access to your PDF files.

-You should, however, keep one thing in mind: you must know the password for the protected PDF file.
+Note: you should, however, keep one thing in mind: you must know the password for the protected PDF file.
 This guide does not teach you how to crack open a password protected PDF file.

-Removing a Password from a PDF File using Preview
+Removing a Password from a PDF File Using Preview

 Just type your password in the given box and press Enter.
 If the password is correct, you should be able to view the PDF file in Preview.

 You should now see the newly saved PDF file in the directory where you chose to save it in the previous step.
-Now, when you launch this file in any PDF reader, you will see that it does not ask for a password anymore.
-It does not require a password to be accessed as the Preview app removed it when you saved the file.
+Now when you launch this file in any PDF reader, including Preview, you will see that it does not ask for a password anymore.
+The file is now ready to be sent to anyone, and they will no longer have to enter a password to access its content.

 This nifty trick of removing a password from a PDF file really helps when you want someone to access the content of a PDF file.
 Preview is undoubtedly the fastest and easiest solution for any macOS owner.
 If you are a Linux user, learn how you can remove a password from a PDF here.